markoarthofer22/react-components/README.md

 These are some of the components that we have in mind.
 Will be populated over time with new ones. :smile:

-1. Container (flex, bootstrap)
+1. Container (flex, bootstrap) :soon:
-2. Alerts Box/Bar
+2. Alerts Box/Bar :soon:
-3. Checkbox Input
+3. Checkbox Input :white_check_mark:
-4. Radio Input
+4. Radio Input :soon:
 5. Slider Bar
 6. Switch button
 7. List Wrapper (wrapper for passed children)